Webinar: MNL 116-21 Changes

 For more information, contact Gary Wildung, the Quality Activities Council chair, at firstname.lastname@example.org or Mike Kesselmayer, PCI managing director of quality programs, at email@example.com.

 The deadline for submitting completed Exceptional Precast Practices (EPP) Program surveys is July 1, 2022.
 This voluntary program is specifically designed for continuous quality improvement of precast plants.

 Companies that have successfully adopted a path of continuous quality improvement typically exhibit a pattern of reduced costs, improved quality, and expanded capabilities.
 They show growing sales because they better serve the needs of their clients.

-There are a variety of tools available, but are you looking for a continuous quality improvement tool developed specifically for the precast concrete industry?
-The Exceptional Precast Practices (EPP) program, developed by the Quality Enhancement Committee, offers both a roadmap for your efforts and milestones for measuring your progress.
+There are a variety of continuous quality improvement tools available, but the EPP program is a tool developed specifically for the precast concrete industry.
+The EPP program, developed by the Quality Enhancement Committee, offers both a roadmap for improvement efforts and milestones for measuring progress.

-Here is how it works: Your plant fills out the self-assessment survey for each of the seven sections/modules – Productivity, Personnel, Safety, Field operations, Sales and marketing, Sustainable plant, and Concrete.
+Here is how this voluntary program works: Your plant fills out the self-assessment survey for each of the seven sections/modules – Productivity, Personnel, Safety, Field operations, Sales and marketing, Sustainable plant, and Concrete.
 This process allows your plant to not only benchmark where you are today but also review programs of proven worth that other PCI plants find valuable.